Architectural Smells

 Unstable Dependency

-describes an architectural component that depends on other components that are less stable than itself.
+Describes an architectural component that depends on other components that are less stable than itself.
 Instability (proneness to change) is measured using R. C. Martin’s formula.

 Drawbacks